core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS Push
 --------
-DNS Push requires additional overhead, which conflicts with constrained resources.
+DNS Push results in additional overhead, which conflicts with constrained resources.
 This is the reason why it is RECOMMENDED to use CoAP Observe {{-coap-observe}} instead of DNS Push in the DoC domain.
 The DoC server SHOULD provide Observe capabilities on its DoC resource and do as follows.